Author: Donald E. Sheppard|

 Scenes from their ventures were highly publicized in Europe but were discredited over the years by the fact that pioneers never found the large Indian cities which DeSoto's people reported in their journals.
 Scientists, however, believe a number of those cities existed at various sites around the country.
 Carbon-dating indicates clever Indian habitation at many places up to the time Conquistadors arrived, but conventional wisdom holds that DeSoto came here only to search for gold, discovering America's Great River, the Mississippi, along his way.
 Historians, misled by erroneous notions, have failed to track DeSoto.

-Cabeza de Vaca and DeSoto's trails were located using geographic data published in Spain by expedition survivors.
+Cabeza de Vaca and DeSoto's trails were located using geographic data published in Spain by Cabeza de Vaca and other expedition survivors.
 The landmarks described therein were found using Spanish measures and directions from Havana to Mexico City, two places established before Vaca and DeSoto and occupied ever since.
 America's harbors, rivers, lakes, swamps, plains and mountains passes have not moved since they were here.
 Their trails were refined by following directions between landmarks using modern maps and aerial/satellite photography.
 DeSoto's search for what he believed was the South Sea became apparent by tracking him to Lake Michigan.
 Coronado's Trail, known for years, ended west of DeSoto's final turning point north of Houston, Texas, the place where Vaca had heard about vast riches and an ocean sea to northward.

 These articles serve as a guide through America before its Indian cities were destroyed by diseases.
 Today's place names are Indexed here with the names which DeSoto's people used for them.
 Links lead to information about those places as they are encountered along DeSoto's trail.